West Ouachita High School: History

-In 2009 the school expanded to include an Agricultural center and green house, and again in 2010, when a new turf football field was laid.
+In 2009, the school expanded to include an Agricultural center and green house, and again in 2010, when a new turf football field was laid.
 Also, in 2011 the school added a new conference room.

-In 2015 the school made plans to expand the campus again.
+In 2015, the school made plans to expand the campus again.
 This expansion includes a new 2-story state of the art gymnasium, 6 new tennis courts, and 2 new parking lots; all to accommodate the school's growing population.
 Completion is expected in 2017.

 Athletics

 West Ouachita High athletics competes in the LHSAA.

 Championships

 In 2005, the Chiefs baseball team won the LHSAA 4A State Championship, defeating Northwood High School 11-3.

-The Chiefs also hold 2 individual track and field State Championships.
+The Chiefs also hold 3 individual track and field State Championships.
 Of these were Jacob Heckford, winning the 4A Boys 800m run in 2009.
 In 2014, Andre Johnson, David Lee, Terrell Russell, and Gabriel Tumey took home the 4A Boys 1600m relay with a winning time of 3:21.87.
+In 2016, Corbin Wiley won the 4A Boys State Championship in the Javelin Throw.